July 24, Yondaime Year 5

 She ducked beneath the tarpaulin that shielded the fire, and saw Team Six coming through the trees.
 They’d left their handcart, too.
 They were lean, drenched, as grim-faced as she’d ever seen them, and they paused just outside the tarpaulin.

 “Hah!”
-Ushio said tones of in deep satisfaction.
+Ushiro said tones of in deep satisfaction.
 “Even Team Six can look like drowned rats sometimes.”

 Kakashi squinted at him.
 “Who are you?”

-“Lieutenant Ushio, Hatake,” Genma said repressively.
-He nodded to Ushio.
+“Lieutenant Ushiro, Hatake,” Genma said repressively.
+He nodded to Ushiro.
 “Got everyone settled?”

 Rain dripped off Raidou’s brows.
 “No, lieutenant.”
 He lowered his head and stepped under the tarpaulin.
 “Hatake, break out that little water jutsu and get us dry.”